-The tuition benefit does not apply to international experiences and therefore, a PLU employee, spouse or domestic partner who qualifies for either the 50%, 75% or 90% tuition benefit will need to 1) elect to participate in a local alternative experience thereby not incurring international travel costs, or 2) pay the standard rate out of pocket to participate in the 10-day international experience.
+The tuition benefit does not apply to international experiences.
+PLU employees, spouses or domestic partners enrolled in these graduate programs who qualify for either the 50%, 75% or 90% tuition benefit will need to 1) elect to participate in the alternative global education experience, thereby not incurring international travel costs; or 2) pay the standard rate out of pocket to participate in the international experience.

-Furthermore, if a PLU employee in the MBA program elects the 10-day international experience and pays the out of pocket expense, the employee must also coordinate the vacation time with their direct supervisor for the duration of their leave.
+Furthermore, if a PLU employee in a graduate program with such a requirement elects the international experience and pays the out of pocket expense, the employee must also coordinate the vacation time with their direct supervisor for the duration of their leave.